hariswb/webgpu-vector-search/README.md

 # Vector Similarity Search in the Browser (WebGPU)

-## Introduction

-This project demonstrates a **client-side vector similarity search engine** running entirely in the browser using WebGPU.
+This project demonstrates a **client-side vector similarity search engine** running in the browser using WebGPU.

+Given 90k rows CSV (300+Mb) dataset of Indonesian news (2024-2025), the user is able to query all news titles and get best the best matches based on vector-similarity search.

+## Static Data Store In Github Page

 The dataset used in this demo contains rows of Indonesian news data:
 - title